JackRozov/coderefactor/README.md

 # coderefactor
-This is an HTML sit with css and SEO best practices
+This is an HTML site with css and SEO's best practices.
+Challenge 1